-Carina Wiest is currently finishing her Bachelor in Geography at the University of Heidelberg.
-She spent a high school year abroad in Minnesota.
+Carina Wiest is currently finishing her Master in Geography at the University of Heidelberg with a focus on North American Cities and urban geography.
+She spent a high school year abroad in Le Sueur, Minnesota.
 As AJY Program Assistant, she takes care of office related affairs and helps students with everyday matters.
+Additionally, she uses her expertise in urban geography and urban planning to give students a more in-depth perspective on Heidelberg’s city planning and architecture.